sowmya061/Sign-Language/README.md

 ASL users and those unfamiliar with sign language.
-This paper offers insights into the technical aspects of ASL detection using machine learning and underscores its potential to revolutionise communication inclusivity for diverse communities
+This paper offers insights into the technical aspects of ASL detection using machine learning and underscores its potential to revolutionise communication inclusivity for diverse communities.